michael-fischer/SaintconPython/Module 05 - Lambdas and List Comprehension/readme.md

 # will print 4
 ```

 This may look confusing and useless.
-At the minimum look like a lot more typeing.
-But the power of lambdas can soon become apparent.
+At the minimum it looks like a lot more typeing.
+But the power of lambdas will soon become apparent.
 Consider the following code.

 ```python
 l = lambda n : n * n  # will print 4